Buying real estate in Slovenia?

 Sources: Global Property Guide, Elite Property Slovenia, The Slovenia

-16) Italian interest will surge in the Karst region due to proximity and cultural ties
+16) More Italian buyers will invest in the Karst region because of its closeness and cultural connections

 Interest from Italian buyers in the Karst region is on the rise, and it's easy to see why.